-When selecting an antibody there are a few things to consider; your PI will tell you the right price is imperative, but repeating an experiment and buying a second or even third antibody because you got it wrong the first time around is going to cost you much much more than getting it right from the get go.
+When selecting an antibody there are a few things to consider; your PI will probably tell you that the right price is imperative, but repeating an experiment and buying a second or even third antibody because you got it wrong the first time around is going to cost you much more than getting it right from the get go.

 Here’s where a bit of antibody know-how comes in.
-Rather than sending you to root through your undergrad immunology class notes, this list offers you a quick step-by-step guide to help get your assay off to a bright start.
+Rather than sending you to root through your undergrad immunology notes, this list offers you a quick step-by-step guide to help get your assay off to a bright start.

 The first place to start is your target.
 Ask yourself the following questions:

-Does it have to be the whole protein, or perhaps a specific section such as the C-terminus?
+- Does it have to be the whole protein, or perhaps a specific section such as the C-terminus?

-Do you want to detect a modified version of the protein such as a phosphorylated or ubiquitinated form?
+- Do you want to detect a modified version of the protein such as a phosphorylated or ubiquitinated form?